New Courses for Spring 2015

 A 10% discount will be given to Hevruta partners who sign up together for the class.
 Alumni of the Conservative Yeshiva receive an additional 10% tuition discount.
 Students from Asia, South Africa, Eastern Europe and other developing nations will receive a 50% tuition discount.
 Full-time students and USCJ staff – register for free!!!

-Please share this announcement!
-For more information about the course or about on-line learning with the Conservative Yeshiva, please contact Rabbi Gail Diamond at email@example.com.
+For more information about the courses or about online learning with the Conservative Yeshiva, please contact Rabbi Gail Diamond at email@example.com.

 Distance Learning in the Press